 Internet censorship is nothing but, control over the website and content about what can be viewed, accessed or published over the internet.
 Sometimes, these regulations are implemented by organizations, areas or even countries.
 If you own a website, it is important for you to know where your content gets published and where it is restricted across the globe.
 This is where OONI will help you.
 OONI stands for the Open Observatory of Network Interference and it’s a project from TOR.

 Tor Project has several apps and tools under its belt.
-It also has an own Tor Browser.
+It also has its own Tor Browser.
 OONI is yet another useful project from Tor, which has helped many to know whether their online presence is restricted anywhere.

 What is OONI and how does it work

-OONI is free software, and a global observation network for detecting censorship, surveillance and traffic manipulation on the internet.
+OONI is free software and a global observation network for detecting censorship, surveillance, and traffic manipulation on the internet.
 OONI works through the Ooni Explorer.
 This explorer has been functioning since the year 2012.

 To know about Internet censorship, OONI scans TCP, DNS, HTTP and TLS connections for tempering.

 This software by Tor Project develops free software tests designed to examine the following:

 - Blocking of instant messaging apps

 - Blocking of Tor and other circumvention tools

 - Detection of systems that could be responsible for censorship and/or surveillance